 A hot engine cooling system is dangerous.
 You or others could be badly burned by steam or boiling coolant.
 You may want to call an authorized dealership for service if your vehicle overheats.
-If you decide to look under the hood yourself, see Section 7 of this manual.
+If you decide to look under the hood yourself, see "Maintaining Your Vehicle".
 Follow the warnings under the Cooling System Pressure Cap paragraph.